gpng/buffet-stock-valuation-thailand/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Data API for thai stocks as required for Buffet style valuation
+> Data API for thai stocks as required for Buffet style valuation.
+Data is scraped from Bangkok stocks on Morningstar on each call.

 ## Table of Contents